 Mix together all the ingredients for the stuffing.

 Grind into a coarse powder.
-I forgot the chili powder and salt.
+I forgot the chili powder & salt.
+I mixed in

-Roll one portion of the dough into a round circle and spread
+Roll one portion of the dough into a circle & spread some ketchup.

-Spread little of the stuffing all over leaving the edges.
+Spread little stuffing all over leaving the edges.

 Roll them over gently by pressing it as you do it.